kaykay-dv/pocketsearch/README.md

 If you have very long text, you might want to only show a snippet with all terms found in your + search results.
 This can be done with the snippet method.
-Assuming we have the article on inverted indices (https://en.wikipedia.org/wiki/Inverted_index) in our database we can extract snippets like this:
+Assuming we have the article on Wikipedia article on [inverted indices](https://en.wikipedia.org/wiki/Inverted_index) in our database we can extract snippets like this:

 ```Python
 pocket_search.search(text="inverted file").snippet("text",snippet_length=16)[0].text